UK Supreme Court says Scientology is a religion, allows wedding

 The Supreme Court heard evidence about Scientologist beliefs and practices from the minister of the chapel where Hodkin wants to get married, who was fighting the case alongside Hodkin.

-The court ruling summarised the minister's evidence in two dense paragraphs that included a list of human impulses or "dynamics of existence" identified by L. Ron Hubbard.
+The court ruling summarized the minister's evidence in two dense paragraphs that included a list of human impulses or "dynamics of existence" identified by L. Ron Hubbard.

 "All Scientology practices are aimed ultimately at complete affinity with the eighth dynamic or infinity," it said.